GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/trainviai.md

 <br>

-At this point the ML model is ready.
-You can continue to the next section to [deploy your ML model to a registry](./exportmodel.md)
+Once the ML model is ready, you can continue to the next section to [deploy your ML model to a registry](./exportmodel.md)